wangdi4/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/ap_float/README.md

 Note:
 * Both `enum`s need to be compile time constants.
 * You must specify the accuracy setting if you want to specify the subnormal setting.

+The kernel code in the function `TestSpecializedQuadraticEqnSolver()` demonstrates how to use the explicit versions of `ap_float` binary operators to perform floating-point arithmetic operations based on your need.

+You can fine-tune the floating-point arithmetic operations when you are multiplying numbers with different precisions and/or outputting the result of the multiply with a different precision.

+You may also want to fine-tune arithmetic operations when you are not concerned about the accuracy of the operation, or when you expect your values to easily fall into the subnormal range and you do not wish to flush them to zero when that happens.

+To address these use cases, `ap_float` provides an explicit version of binary operators using template functions.
+The explicit operators provide 3 more main features in addition to basic binary operators.

+1. Allow inputs and outputs with different precisions in the multiplication.

+2. Tweak the area and accuracy trade off of the binary operations.

+    The binary operations have high accuracy by default and produce results that are 0.5 ULP off from the most correct result.
+Users can override the default to choose an implementation with less area but also less precision (1 ULP).

+3. Turn on/off subnormal support in the binary operations.

+    To save area, subnormal support in the binary operators default to auto, this means it would be off unless there is direct hardened DSP support for it.
+Users can turn it on when the computation is expected to produce values close to 0, with some additional area.

 After fine-tuning the operations, the overall structure of the area report would remain the same, but for each of the fine-tuned operation, you should see an area reduction on the same line if you have chosen to use the low accuracy variant of the operation, or an area increase if you decide to enable subnormal support on an operation.

 ### Code Example
-This section of the tutorial corresponds to the kernels `SimpleQuadraticEqnSolverKernel` and `SpecializedQuadraticEqnSolverKernel`.
+This section of the tutorial corresponds to the functions `TestSimpleQuadraticEqnSolver` and `TestSpecializedQuadraticEqnSolver`, which contain the kernels `SimpleQuadraticEqnSolverKernel` and `SpecializedQuadraticEqnSolverKernel` respectively.

 `SimpleQuadraticEqnSolverKernel` demonstrates a design that uses `ap_float` with arithmetic operators to compute the quadratic formula.

-After you have successfully compiled the design, open "part1_operator.prj/reports/report.html " and open the Area Analysis page.
+After you have successfully compiled the design, open "ap_float_report.prj/reports/report.html " and open the Area Analysis page.
 Make sure you understand the resource utilization from each operation as we will compare the data to the second part of the tutorial.

 `SpecializedQuadraticEqnSolverKernel` implements the same design but with the explicit `ap_float` math functions instead of the binary operators.
 Please refer to the comments in the code to understand how each operation has been tweaked.

-See the section `Examining the reports for the Quadratic Equation Solver Kernels` below to know more about what to look for in the reports.
+See the section *Examining the reports for the Quadratic Equation Solver Kernels* below to know more about what to look for in the reports.

 ## Key Concepts
 * `ap_float` can be used to improve the quality of results on the FPGA by leveraging various features like arbitrary precision, rounding modes, and explicit math functions.